compasjs/compas/packages/code-gen/src/experimental/README.md

   - `T.array()`, `T.bool()` and `T.number()` auto convert always
   - Validator result `error` is a plain object
   - Validator error keys are simplified
+  - Validators don't accept a base error property path as the second argument
 - Database
   - `queries` is exported from `common/database.js` instead of `database/index.js`